mozilla/dennis/docs/translating.rst

 ..
 Note::

    This translates the ``messages.po`` file in-place.
-If you don't want that, then copy it and translate the copy.
+If you don't want that, then copy the file and translate the copy.

 You can also translate strings on the command line::